-That’s right, this is another game which trophy hunters will swarm to for the easy platinum and get overlooked by the general gamer – even though it’s a really fun game with some cool visuals and mechanics.
+That’s right, this is another game that trophy hunters will swarm to for the easy platinum and get overlooked by the general gamer – even though it’s a really fun game with some cool visuals and mechanics.
 Let’s take a look.

 As with most small indie shooters, the story is simple – aliens have invaded and it’s up to you to get out there and take them out!
 That’s about it, you’ll be in control of a well armoured and equipped plane, flying above the rather neat looking 3D environments, shooting down hundreds of alien lifeforms and bosses as they mercilessly come at you in search for blood!
-The combat mechanics are solid, with the ability to auto fire by just holding down Cross and a ‘bomb’ attack which is basically a line of other ships which comes in from the rear and takes out everything on the screen.
+The combat mechanics are solid, with the ability to auto-fire by just holding down Cross and a ‘bomb’ attack which is basically a line of other ships which comes in from the rear and takes out everything on the screen.
 Also, unlike a few other shooters we’ve reviewed recently like Shikhondo – Soul Eater, FullBlast is more forgiving like an old-school arcade title rather than a modern-day bullet-hell game.

 Also, you don’t have to go into this fight alone as two players can join together and take on the evil alien threat in local couch co-op mode.
-This is another game where you can only select the two player option if you have two controllers turned on and logged into a profile – I had the same situation with Super Destronaut DX as well.
+This is another game where you can only select the two-player option if you have two controllers turned on and logged into a profile – I had the same situation with Super Destronaut DX as well.
 It’s a lot of fun playing with another person if you have one to hand as you both have your own scores which allow you to see who can rack up the most points.

 Whichever mode you opt for, you can switch between easy, normal and hard mode within the options (something I didn’t even realise until just now) and post your high score online for each difficulty.
 However, I played through the game on normal and I managed to get quite far before I died as you’re given quite a lot of health in-game.
 I imagine easy would be far to easy for the average gamer, as such, I recommend playing on normal or hard.

 If you’ve read my Jack n’ Jill review, which I posted earlier, I made reference to an issue I have with recent Ratalaika games and briefly mentioned that there was a second game I was going to bring this issue up in – this is that second game.
 Whereas Jack n’ Jill took around 20 minutes to obtain the platinum trophy, FullBlast took me just under 30 minutes.
 Super Destronaut DX, which I mentioned above, took me around 15-20 minutes.
 As I said in the other review, I don’t mind easy platinums, but all of these games, including Tetra’s Escape as well, don’t even require you to finish the game in order to achieve the platinum.
-It’s a trait which is devaluing the games and making them look like cheap terrible games which trophy hunters use to obtain easy platinums – thus leaving a poor impression to the general gamer.
+It’s a trait that is devaluing the games and making them look like cheap terrible games which trophy hunters use to obtain easy platinums – thus leaving a poor impression to the general gamer.